Will Hiking Build Muscle?

 If you’ve ever seen a stair-stepper at your local gym, you’ve seen proof that hiking can build up muscle.
 Just as with lifting weights, using a stair-stepper or going hiking results in tiny tears in the muscle that the body repairs and rebuilds back stronger than before.

 More exercise creates more tears, which means more muscle fibers and bigger muscles.
-Since you’re working your muscles constantly on the trail, this will naturally occur!
+This will naturally occur since you’re working your muscles constantly on the trail!

 Now keep in mind that it’s unlikely that you’ll look like a bodybuilder just from hiking, but you’re definitely going to be in better shape as a result!

-While many people associate the heart as only being involved in cardio, it’s actually a muscle itself as well.
+While many people associate the heart as only being involved in cardio, it’s also a muscle.
 It acts to supply blood to all of the other muscles used during hiking and it will get a great workout of its own in the process.

 With that in mind, let’s take a look at some of the other muscle-related questions that are also asked about hiking.